mjkoster/ODM-Examples/sdf.md

 The following SDF keywords are used to create type definitions in the target namespace.

-### Object
+### odmObject

-The object keyword denotes zero or more Object definitions.
+The odmObject keyword denotes zero or more Object definitions.
 A object may contain or include definitions of events, actions, properties, and data types.

-- Qualities of Object
+- Qualities of odmObject

 | Quality | Type | Optional | Description |
 |---|---|---|---|